antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 Differential gene expression in micro-array colon cancer data
 =================================

-*Typical analysis that can be performed using micro-array data, in this case from Colon cancer dataset*
+*I this document you will be guided through typical analysis steps that can be performed using micro-array data.
+In this case we will be using two colorectal cancer datasets.*

+If you find any question, text or button in this document deviating from what you see in the platform, please do not hesitate to contact us at r2-support@amc.nl.
+Any question or comment is welcome. *
 <br>

 Introduction